GGutkinNicolas/Capstone/FinalTechincalReport.md

 This being my first mobile development project I was quite pleased with the result.
 I was unable to add an editable profile picture and viewable logbook cells in the time I was allotted.
 However, I was able to integrate the three tabs mentioned above, as well as a login and registration page that will let me keep track of all users data for future work.
 A future feature I plan to add is a leaderboard score and challenges for the users to compete against one another.

-<b>Keyword:</b> iOS, Xcode,

-iOS, Xcode, Swift, mySQL, PHP, Apple Development, skydiving, logbook, user registration, weather, darksky, views.
+<b>Keyword:</b> iOS, Xcode, mySQL, PHP, Apple Development, Skydiving, Logbook, User Registration, Weather, Darksky, Views, Bcrypt, JSON.

 ---

 # Table of contents